aiven/devportal/docs/products/opensearch/howto/get-started-with-nodejs.rst

         q: 'ingredients:broccoli AND calories:(>=100 AND <200)'
     })

-A query with a request ``body`` might look bulky at first glance, but their structure makes it easier to read, understand and modify the content.
-Unlike ``q``, which expects a string, ``body`` is an object allowing a variety of granular parameter.
+A query with a request ``body`` might look bulky at first glance, but its structure makes it easier to read, understand and modify the content.
+Unlike ``q``, which expects a string, ``body`` is an object allowing a variety of granular parameters.

 .. code-block:: javascript